Explore these training resources to help your fire department and community prepare for, and respond to, Wildland Urban Interface (WUI) fires.

 Explore National Wildfire Coordinating Group training courses

-This program provides volunteer firefighters and non-operational personnel, such as Fire Corps members, with training on how to properly conduct assessments for homes located in the WUI.
+This program, developed by the National Volunteer Fire Council with funding from the U. S. Department of Agriculture’s Forest Service, provides volunteer firefighters and non-operational personnel, such as Fire Corps members, with training on how to properly conduct assessments for homes located in the WUI.
 It prepares volunteers to evaluate a home and provide residents with recommendations to protect their property from wildfires in order to become a more fire-adapted community.

 Learn more about this training program for volunteers